 Kensington Palace Gardens

 Kensington Palace Gardens is made up of beautiful landscaped grounds.
-Trees here are planted in straight lines, there are some unique looking ones (like the one below) near the round pond and colourful flowering shrubs which makes a visit here more than inviting.
+Trees here are planted in straight lines, there are some unique looking ones near the round pond and colourful flowering shrubs which makes a visit here more than inviting.